-Bob Bashara, the Grosse Pointe Park man found guilty of murdering his wife Jane in 2012, was back in court today.
-He is requesting a new trial.
+Bob Bashara, the Grosse Pointe Park man found guilty of murdering his wife Jane in 2012, was back in court today for a continuation of an evidentiary hearing in his bid for a new trial.

 Bashara was found guilty of first degree murder in December 2014.
 During the trial, prosecutors claimed Bob Bashara hired a handyman to kill his wife Jane in 2012, so he could pursue an alternative sex lifestyle with his mistress - something his defense team denied.

 The handyman who prosecutors say Bashara hired, Joe Gentz, pleaded guilty to killing Bashara's wife in late 2012, saying Bashara paid him to do so.